NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/Annotation_Pipeline.md

 *   HGMD public v.20154
 *   ClinVar v.201601

-See [GDC VCF Format: GDC INFO fields](../File_Formats/VCF_Format.md#gdc-info-fields) for information on variant annotation fields that are currently included in Annotated Somatic Mutation VCF files.
+GDC VEP plugins generate additional fields and information that is not provided by the default VEP installation.
+See [GDC VCF Format: GDC INFO fields](../File_Formats/VCF_Format.md#gdc-info-fields) for information on variant annotation fields that are included in Annotated Somatic Mutation VCF files.